Almost contact 5-folds are contact: Fibrations over the --disk.

 {\bf Example.} Suppose that the function $H\in C^\infty(F\times\D^2(1))$ also satisfies

 The contact condition for the initial form $\alpha_v+ H(p,r,\theta)d\theta$ is $\partial_rH>0$.
 Consider a smooth family $\{H_t\}_{t\in[0,1]}$ of functions in $F\times\D^2(1)$ such that

-Suppose that $H_1$ vanishes quadratically at the origin.
+Suppose that $H_1$ vanishes quadratically at the origin (this assumption will be implicitly made throughout the article).
 Then $\alpha_t=\alpha_v+H_t(p,r,\theta)d\theta$ is a family of almost contact distributions constant along the boundary $F\times\partial\D^2(1)$ such that $\ker\alpha_1$ is a contact structure.
 The corresponding symplectic structures on $\ker\alpha_t$ is readily constructed as in the previous discussion, and an interpolation to the symplectic form $\alpha_v+dH_1\wedge d\theta$ is required to obtain the almost contact structure $(\ker\alpha,d\alpha)$.
-This contact structure does conform the first property in Theorem \ref{thm:band}, but not necessarily the second one.
-The construction in the proof differs from that in this example and satisfies both properties.\\
+This contact structure does conform property (a) in Theorem \ref{thm:band}.\\

-Theorem \ref{thm:band} also covers harder cases, such as almost contact distributions defined by functions $H(p,r,\theta)$ with positive and negative values along $F\times\partial\D^2(1)$.
+The importance of Theorem \ref{thm:band} is that it also covers the case of almost contact distributions where $H$ is negative along a part of $F\times\partial\D^2(1)$.
+This case is handled at the cost of changing the contact structure on $L\times\D^2(1)$.
+This region is part of the exceptional locus $E$ and should a priori not be modified, however we will see in Section \ref{sec:end} that the control on this region ensured by Theorem \ref{thm:band} will be enough to correct that change.